 Many people use the terms “alcohol abuse,” “alcohol dependence” and “alcohol addiction” interchangeably.
 But in fact, they refer to three different substance-related syndromes.

 Most people who develop an addiction to alcohol do not get there overnight.
 For most, it begins with the occasional drink, developing into abuse and divulging into an inability or unwillingness to stop using alcohol despite numerous signs of a problem.
 Unfortunately, most who are abusing alcohol don’t realize that their recreational habit has become a full-blown alcohol addiction until it’s too late.
-But by understanding the difference between the terms, you’ll be better able to determine when it’s time to look into outpatient alcohol treatment programs or inpatient residential treatment centers.
+But by understanding the difference between the terms, you’ll be better able to determine when it’s time to look into inpatient residential treatment centers.

 Alcohol abuse refers to the excessive or chronic use of alcohol.
 During this phase, a person is still capable of understanding that there’s a problem and can usually stop drinking before alcohol rehab is needed.
 Keep in mind that alcohol abuse does not necessarily equate to addiction.